-There is a great need for proactive tree maintenance and addressing public safety without placing undue financial burden on community members.
-The City of Tacoma's Hazardous Tree Assistance program provides removal or pruning services for hazardous trees in the right-ofway at no charge, to qualifying Tacoma residents.
+In recognition of the need for proactive tree maintenance while also addressing public safety, without placing undue financial burden on residents, the City of Tacoma's Hazardous Tree Assistance program provides removal or pruning services for hazardous trees in the right-of-way, at no charge, to qualifying Tacoma residents.
 In partnership with a local mill, 7 of the 16 hazardous trees removed in 2023 were utilized in an Urban Wood Reuse pilot to find better uses for what would otherwise be wood waste.
 The logs from those trees were milled into slabs for furniture or carved into park benches.